OneBusAway/onebusaway-android/TAD.md

 - Multi-Legged Trips: Maybe something for OTP, but have multi-bus trips.
 TAD already supports it by passing in an array of segments.

+- Configurable Alert Triggering Threshold: As of right now, the distance the person needs to be within from the second-to-last stop for the first notification to be fired is fixed.
+Allowing it be possible for user to specify the threshold, or for the threshold to be dynamically calculated based on certain factors such as distance between stops would be neat addition.

+- Advanced Location Logging: Currently, the location logger is built into TAD Service & transparently logs to a file when TAD is running.
+A toggle could be added in the Advanced Settings menu for the user to switch on and off.